CERTCC/SSVC/doc/version_1/040_treesForVulMgmt.md

 *Virulence* is described as slow or rapid:

   - **Slow**.
-Steps 1-4 of the kill chain [@hutchins2011intelligence] cannot be reliably automated for this vulnerability for some reason.
+Attackers cannot reliably automate steps 1-4 of the kill chain [@hutchins2011intelligence] for this vulnerability for some reason.
 These steps are reconnaissance, weaponization, delivery, and exploitation.
 Example reasons for why a step may not be reliably automatable include (1) the vulnerable component is not searchable or enumerable on the network, (2) weaponization may require human direction for each